 If you think you'll need it, lay some newspaper or cardboard down.
 Mix your paint.
 If you're using two different colors like me, make sure they have the same base.

-Paint your heart out!
+Then, it's time to paint your heart out!

 Let your paint dry for 5 ish minutes before going in with your texture tools.
 This step is 100% my favorite!
 It's like finger painting with a sponge; you really can't mess it up.